MaxOhn/rosu-pp-js/README.md

 ⚠️WARNING⚠️

-Due to [some current JavaScript oddities](https://github.com/rustwasm/wasm-bindgen/issues/3917), Wasm is not always able to track down objects' lifetime meaning it is possible that memory of unused instances might not get cleared automatically.
+Due to [current JavaScript oddities](https://github.com/rustwasm/wasm-bindgen/issues/3917), Wasm is not always able to track down objects' lifetime meaning it is possible that memory of unused instances might not get cleared automatically.
 Hence, to not risk leaking memory, it is recommended to free `Beatmap` instances manually when they're no longer needed with the `free(): void` method.

 To convert a beatmap use the `convert(GameMode): void` method.